SalmaBahnasawy/MinHaemodyanmicModel/README.md

 - get_initials.m: define the initial conditions
 - get_parameters.m: define the system and drug parameters
 - vec.m: store the model output variables
-- get_profilesm: plot the haemodynamic profiles
+- get_profiles.m: plot the haemodynamic profiles

 ##How to use
 - To run the model, run model_run.m file in MATLAB